 Standard & Poor's Rating Services' insurer financial strength rating of MGIC, our principal mortgage insurance subsidiary, is A with a negative outlook.
-The financial strength of MGIC is rated A1 by Moody's Investors Service and with a negative outlook.
+The financial strength of MGIC is rated A1 by Moody's Investors Service and is under review for a potential downgrade.
 The financial strength of MGIC is rated A+ by Fitch Ratings and is on rating watch negative.

 The private mortgage insurance industry has historically viewed a financial strength rating of at least Aa3/AA- as critical to writing new business.
 In part this view has resulted from the mortgage insurer eligibility requirements of the GSEs, which each year purchase the majority of loans insured by us and the rest of the private mortgage insurance industry.
 The eligibility requirements define the standards under which the GSEs will accept mortgage insurance as a credit enhancement on mortgages they acquire.
 These standards impose additional restrictions on insurers that do not have a financial strength rating of at least Aa3/AA-.
 These restrictions include not permitting such insurers to engage in captive reinsurance transactions with lenders.
 For many years, captive reinsurance has been an important means through which mortgage insurers compete for business from lenders, including lenders who sell a large volume of mortgages to the GSEs.
-In February 2008 Freddie Mac announced that it was temporarily suspending the portion of its eligibility requirements that impose additional restrictions on a mortgage insurer that is downgraded below Aa3/AA-if the affected insurer commits to submitting a complete remediation plan for its approval.
+In February 2008 Freddie Mac announced that it was temporarily suspending the portion of its eligibility requirements that impose additional restrictions on a mortgage insurer that is downgraded below Aa3/AA- if the affected insurer commits to submitting a complete remediation plan for its approval.
 In February 2008 Fannie Mae advised us that it would not automatically impose additional restrictions on a mortgage insurer that is downgraded below Aa3/AA- if the affected insurer submits a written remediation plan.

 We have submitted written remediation plans to both Freddie Mac and Fannie Mae.
 Freddie Mac has publicly announced that our remediation plan is acceptable to it.
-Fannie Mae has not completed its review of our remediation plan.
+We believe that Fannie Mae views its process of reviewing remediation plans as a process that should continue until the party submitting the remediation plan has regained a rating of at least Aa3/AA-.
 Our remediation plans include projections of our future financial performance.
 There can be no assurance that we will be able to successfully complete our remediation plans in a timely manner.
 In addition, there can be no assurance that Freddie Mac and Fannie Mae will continue the positions described above with respect to mortgage insurers that have been downgraded below Aa3/AA-.

 Apart from the effect of the eligibility requirements of the GSEs, we believe lenders who hold mortgages in portfolio and choose to obtain mortgage insurance on the loans assess a mortgage insurer's financial strength rating as one element of the process through which they select mortgage insurers.
-As a result of these considerations, a mortgage insurer such as MGIC that is rated less than Aa3/AA- may be competitively disadvantaged.
+As a result of these considerations, including MGIC's recent ratings downgrades, MGIC may be competitively disadvantaged.